Chanthupottu

 Chanthupottu is a 2005 Indian Malayalam-language romantic comedy-drama film directed by Lal Jose, written by Benny P. Nayarambalam, and produced by Lal.
 The film was based on a play of the same name, which in turn, was based on the life of an actual man with feminine mannerisms.
 The story is about a man named Radhakrishnan (Dileep) who was brought up like a girl by his grandmother.
-This film was a commercial success at the box office.
+The film was a commercial success at the box office.